Grodzka Gate – NN Theatre: "One Land – Two Temples"

-Mystery of memory «Jedna Ziemia — Dwie Świątynie» ("One Land - Two Temples") was organized within the framework of the Congress of Christian Culture, held in Lublin on September 15–17, 2000.
+Mystery of memory «Jedna Ziemia — Dwie Świątynie» ("One Land - Two Temples") was organised within the framework of the Congress of Christian Culture, held in Lublin on September 15–17, 2000.
 It was a wide-scale event with around two thousand attendees.
 The Chief Rabbi of Poland, Michael Schudrich, gathered some soil into the pot from the place, where synagogue Maharszala used to stand.
 Józef Życiński, the Roman Catholic Metropolitan Archbishop of Lublin, collected the soil from the place, where St. Michael Roman Catholic Church stood.
 Then, these pots with soil were passed from hand to hand – Catholics were represented by Lublin youth and righteous among the nations, Jews – by the Jewish survivors of World War II and youth from a twin-town Rishon Le Zion.
 In the passage of Grodzka Gate, a symbolic place of unity of Christian and Judaic cultures, the soil from two pots was blended in one large barrel by a Polish and a Jewish child and professor of John Paul II Catholic University of Lublin, Romuald Jakub Weksler-Waszkinel.
 Afterwards, a grapevine was planted in that barrel.

 Professor Weksler-Waszkinel was not selected to perform that honoured task by chance.
-He is a Roman Catholic priest, who in the age of thirty five learned from his mother, that he was not her biological child, had Jewish descent and was born in a Jewish ghetto.
+He is a Roman Catholic priest, who in the age of thirty five learned from his mother, that he was not her biological child, had Jewish descent and was born in a Jewish ghetto in Švenčionys (then Święciany in the interwar Poland).
 Later on, he managed to find the names of his biological parents and add to his Polish name (Romuald Weksler) the name of his real father (Jakub Waszkinel).
 Despite the fact that Weksler-Waszkinel self-identifies himself with a Jew, he continues to perform the duties of a Roman Catholic priest.
 Additionally, Romuald Jakub Weksler-Waszkinel is actively engaged in various activities, aiming at reconciliation of different peoples and religions.

 Henio Zytomirski

 Henio Żytomirski is a Jewish boy that was born and brought up in Lublin.
 At the age of nine he was murdered in a gas chamber at Majdanek concentration camp.

 The part of exposition in the "Grodzka Gate" is devoted to Henio Żytomirski.
-Apart from that the Center organizers different commemorating events on regular basis such as «Listy do Henia».
+Apart from that the centre organisers different commemorating events on regular basis such as «Listy do Henia».
 There was also Henio's profile on Facebook.
-Henio's profile was moderated by Piotr Brożek, the "Grodzka Gate" employee.
+Henio's profile was moderated by Piotr Brożek, the Grodzka Gate employee.
 On boy's behalf he was sharing pictures and posts in Polish.
 Eventually, the profile gained friends among foreigners, who translated it into their mother tongues.
-The Center collected a sizable piece of data about Henio (including the letters and pictures sent by his family to the relatives), that enabled it to create a rather in-depth reconstruction of boy's life.
+The centre collected a sizable piece of data about Henio (including the letters and pictures sent by his family to the relatives), that enabled it to create a rather in-depth reconstruction of boy's life.
 But due to the violation of Facebook regulations (creating an impostors account) Henio Żytomirski page was deleted in July 2010.